Ozzie Albies Player Props: Braves vs. Cardinals

 - Albies hit .247 with 16 doubles, eight home runs and 16 walks.

-- Including the 64 games he played in last season, he hit a home run in eight of them (12.5%), leaving the ballpark in 3% of his trips to the plate.
+- He homered in 12.5% of his games last season (64 in all), leaving the ballpark in 3% of his trips to home plate.

-- Albies picked up an RBI in 21 of 64 games last season (32.8%), including nine occasions when he drove in multiple runs (14.1%).
-He had three or more RBIs in three games.
+- Albies picked up an RBI in 32.8% of his 64 games last season, with more than one RBI in 14.1% of those contests (nine).
+He drove in three or more runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.